WindyLab/FlyingToolbox/README.md

 ### Demo execution

-Run the following code to launch the QT interface ( see following figure) for task planning.
+Run the following code to launch the QT interface (see the figure below) for task planning.

 ```bash
 roslaunch task_planning task_planning.launch